profezzorn/ProffieOSDocs/sound/sound-font-config.ini-configuration.md

 # Default is 360 or one full rotation.
 ProffieOSSpinDegrees=360.0

-# ---- As of ProffieOS 6 ---- #
+# ---- Features below supported as of ProffieOS 6 ---- #

 # Minimum acceleration for Accent Swing file Selection
 # recommended value is 20.0 ~ 30.0
-ProffieOSMinSwingAcceleration=20.0
+# Default 0.0
+ProffieOSMinSwingAcceleration=0.0

 # Maximum acceleration for Accent Swing file Selection
 # must be higher than Min value to enable selection
 # recommended value is 100.0 ~ 150.0
-ProffieOSMaxSwingAcceleration=100.0
+# Default 0.0
+ProffieOSMaxSwingAcceleration=0.0

 # Set the volume for each effect individually, in percent.
 # 50 makes it half as loud.
 200 makes it twice as loud.
 # Maximum allowed value is currently 255.
 The default is 100.
 # EFFECTNAME can be "clash", “preon”, “out”, “pstoff”, etc.
-#
+# Default 100
 # ProffieOS.SFX.EFFECTNAME.volume=100
-ProffieOS.SFX.boot.volume=75

-# Make smoothswings start in sync with hum.
-# Set to 1 to sync, or 0 to resume swings where last pair left off.
-ProffieOSSmoothSwingHumstart=1
+ProffieOS.SFX.boot.volume=100

 # Pair sequential effects such as preon->out.wav files.
 # EFFECTNAME can be “preon”, “out”, "lock", “in”, etc.
 # Set to 1 *AND* have the same number of files in the second effect
 # to activate this feature.
 Only the first in the chain need be paired here.
+#
+# All Effect pairings Default to 0
+#
 # ProffieOS.SFX.EFFECTNAME.paired=1
 # For example:
 # pair preon -> out.wavs